-When your baby is 4 to 7 months old, you will probably begin to see symptoms of teething.
+You will likely see teething symptoms when your baby is 4 to 7 months old.
 Teething may cause discomfort for your child as they begin to grow their first set of teeth.
-Baby teeth can appear anywhere from 3 months old to 12-14 months old.
+Baby teeth can appear anywhere from 3 to 12 to 14 months old.

 When to See a Dentist

-You should see a dentist as soon as your child’s first tooth emerges.
-Dental checkups are very important because dentists can ensure that your baby’s teeth are developing properly.
+You should see a dentist when your child’s first tooth emerges.
+Dental checkups are essential because dentists can ensure that your baby’s teeth are developing correctly.
 Baby teeth are crucial to your child’s development because they help them chew and speak.
 They also hold space in the jaws for when the adult teeth come out.

 If your baby’s first teeth have emerged, contact Valley Ridge Dental Centre today.
 Our dentist in NW Calgary is happy to meet your little one and ensure their developing teeth are healthy.